Removing the stigma surrounding substance use disorders

 Emergency Medicine Physician, Bronson Health System and Western Michigan University Homer Stryker MD School of Medicine

-Founder and Executive Director, Healthy House for Women
+Program Director, Healthy House for Women

 Dr Werner